turingschool/backend-curriculum-site/module2/lessons/factory_bot.md

 ## Directions

-We'll be working with our existing Rails (`movie_mania`) application to refactor existing (and passing) tests to use [FactoryBot](https://github.com/thoughtbot/factory_bot/blob/master/GETTING_STARTED.md#configure-your-test-suite).
+We'll be working with our existing SetList Rails application to refactor existing (and passing) tests to use [FactoryBot](https://github.com/thoughtbot/factory_bot/blob/master/GETTING_STARTED.md#configure-your-test-suite).
 This should give us plenty of comfort and agency to begin using FactoryBot on our own in future applications.

 ## FactoryBot Setup